mayl730/population-of-japan/README.md

 # Population of Japan by prefecture

-A Vue3 + Vite project on showing the population trend in Japan.
+Discover Japan's Population Trend with Vue3 + Vite!

-You can select the prefecture you like an learn more about Japan's latest population trend!
+Choose your favorite prefecture and explore Japan's latest population trend in this project.
+Learn more about the country's changing demographics!

 ![image for the website](./thumbnail.png)